E-Heerschap/Go-Runescape/README.md

 [![Build Status](https://travis-ci.org/kingpulse/Go-Runescape.svg?branch=master)](https://travis-ci.org/kingpulse/Go-Runescape)

 ## Overview
-Go-Runescape is a *super* basic library for the Runescape API for Go.
+Go-Runescape is a library for the Runescape API for Go.
+This project will no longer be updated because the initial goals for the project have been met.

+I apollogise if this does not meet the *effective go* standards.
+This was primarly built while I was initially learning go (: .

 ----